defcronyke/epaper-idf/README.md

 ### Prerequisites (ESP-IDF-based)

+1. You need to have [`python`](https://www.python.org/downloads/) and the [`pip`](https://pypi.org/project/pip/) utility installed.
+Install those however they're meant to be installed on your OS first.
+1. You need to have [`nodejs`](https://nodejs.org/en/download/) and the [`npm`](https://docs.npmjs.com/cli/commands/npm) utility installed.
+Install those however they're meant to be installed on your OS first.
+Sometimes `npm` is included with `nodejs`, and sometimes it's not.
 1. Install the current stable version of Espressif's ESP32 IDF:
    [https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/index.html](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/index.html)
 1. If on ESP32 IDF v4.2, their release is bugged, so you have to do the following additional steps to fix it: